javelit/docs/content/get-started/fundamentals/advanced-concepts.md

 }
 ```

 - **First run:** The first time the app runs for each user, Session State is empty.
 Therefore, a key-value pair is created (`"counter":0`).
 As the method continues, the counter is immediately incremented (`"counter":1`) and the result is displayed: "This page has run 1 times."
-When the page has fully rendered, the script has finished and the Jeamlit server waits for the user to do something.
+When the page has fully rendered, the script has finished and the Javelit server waits for the user to do something.
 When that user clicks the button, a rerun begins.

 - **Second run:** Since "counter" is already a key in Session State, it is not reinitialized.
 As the script continues, the counter is incremented (`"counter":2`) and the result is displayed: "This page has run 2 times."